lindy-labs/sandclock-contracts/certora/scLiquity_verification_report.md

 ## Summary

-The Certora Prover proved the implementation of the Vault contract is correct with respect to formal specifications written by the security team of Lindy Labs.
+The Certora Prover proved the implementation of the scLiquity contract is correct with respect to formal specifications written by the security team of Lindy Labs.
 The team also performed a manual audit of these contracts.

 ## List of Issues Discovered

 # Overview of the verification

-## Description of the Vault contract
+## Description of the scLiquity contract

+scLiquity is a tokenized vault contract based on ERC-4626 standard.
+It's underlying asset is LUSD and its investment strategy is simply invest a certain proportion of the underlying asset in the vault into the Liquity stability pool.
+The vault and the strategy are not separated but in the same contract.

 ## Assumptions and Simplifications